Diksha-roy/node-file/node(file system).md

   });
  ```
   **Routing**
-   It is the process of selecting a path for traffic in a network or between or across multiple networks..
+   It is the process of selecting a path for traffic in a network or between or across multiple networks.
   ```js
   app.get("apple",(req,res) => {
   res.send({